bbauska/W3Cx-3of5/README.md

 Using time-based animation, and more generally, using the canvas element for writing HTML5 games, is part of the W3Cx HTML5 Apps and Games course.

-Current [support](https://caniuse.com/requestanimationframe) is really good and all modern browsers support this API.
+Current <a href="https://caniuse.com/requestanimationframe">support</a> is really good and all modern browsers support this API.

 <h3 is="ch4-3-1">4.3.1 Events: Input and Output</h3>